masino-teaching/ml4g/labs/README-Labs.txt

-The labs in this directory are provided in a Goolge Colab version and a linux/mac version.
+The labs in this directory are intended for in class presentation with student exercises to be completed in class.
+The labs are provided in a Goolge Colab version and a linux/mac version.
 The linux/mac versions were tested in conda environments with setup using the following configurations.

 # ---------- MAC SETUP ------------